 River and backwater flooding continue in Assumption Parish

+Backwater flooding was still occurring on several streams that drain into the Atchafalaya Basin in lower Iberville and Assumption Parishes.
+Flood waters are moving up the Grand River to the Bayou Sorrel Locks in Iberville Parish.
+Backwater flooding on Belle River was inundating surrounding areas in western Assumption Parish.
+At 6 feet at the Bayou Sorrel Locks Land Side, the U.S. Coast Guard enforces a NO WAKE ZONE from the Bayou Sorrel Locks to the Lower Grand River at Bayou Pigeon.

+Flooding of the Atchafalaya River has created backwater issues and recent heavy rain has aggravated the situation.
+Some areas that drain into nearby rivers and bayous received over 8 inches of rain between May 28 and June 6.

-Belle River at Pierre Part is believed to have reached a record high level.
+Belle River at Pierre Part is believed to have reached a record high level of 3.3 feet earlier this week.
 The Pierre Part Bay Bridge (LA-70) has been closed to boat traffic in an effort to avoid any electrical concerns.
 Several other roads are closed and a State of Emergency continues.

 Sand bags are available at the following locations: